M-Mowina/Zoho-Invoice-Automation/README.md

 - **Purpose:** : Notify customers when an invoice is confirmed using an n8n workflow.
 - **Trigger:** : The workflow is triggered by a `zoho books webhook` that sends invoice data.

+- **Zoho Books side automation:** : The Zoho Books automation (see `images/Screenshot (686).png`) invokes this n8n workflow via the configured webhook.
+That Zoho automation is also responsible for sending email notifications to the customer and the branch manager (so the n8n workflow focuses on respond.io messaging and branch routing).

 **Flow Summary**
 - **Webhook:** : Receives invoice confirmation data payload from Zoho Books.
 - **Branch Mapping:** : Maps the invoice to one of nine corresponding branch managers for routing.